A characterization of metric subspaces of full Assouad dimension: Introduction

 where $|w|$ stands for the length of the word $w$. \end{df} Similar iterated function systems provide us a plenty of tiling spaces.

-\begin{thm} For $N\ge 2$ and $s\in (0, 1)$, let $\mathcal{S}$ be an $(N, s)$-similar iterated function system on a complete metric space with the tame open set condition.
+\begin{thm} For $N\ge 2$ and $s\in (0, 1)$, let $\mathcal{S}$ be an $(N, s)$-similar iterated function system on a complete metric space with the strong open set condition.
 Let $A_{\mathcal{S}}$ be the attractor of $\mathcal{S}$, and $P_\mathcal{S}$ the map defined by \emph{(\ref{eq:ifs})}.
 Then the pair $(A_{\mathcal{S}}, P_\mathcal{S})$ is an $(N, s)$-tiling space. \end{thm} By Theorem \ref{thm:frac}, for instance, the middle-third Cantor set and the Sierpi\'nski gasket are tiling spaces for some suitable covering structures (see Subsection \ref{subs:attractor}), and we can apply Theorem \ref{thm:tiling} to them.

 The organization of this paper is as follows: In Section \ref{sec:pre}, we review the definitions and basic properties of the Assouad dimension and the Gromov--Hausdorff distance.
 In Section \ref{sec:tiling}, we discuss basic properties of tiling spaces.
 In Section \ref{sec:Assouadtiling}, we prove Theorem \ref{thm:tiling}.
 In Section \ref{sec:exam}, we show Theorem \ref{thm:frac}, and provide tiling spaces induced from similar iterated function systems.
-In Section \ref{sec:counter}, we exhibit counterexamples related to our characterization of tiling spaces. \begin{ac} The author would like to thank Professor Koichi Nagano for his advice and constant encouragement. \end{ac}
+In Section \ref{sec:counter}, we exhibit counterexamples related to our characterization of tiling spaces. \begin{ac} The author would like to thank Professor Koichi Nagano for his advice and constant encouragement.
+The author also would like to thank the referee for helpful comments, and for essential suggestions on the references. \end{ac}